Over the Christmas season the Vancouver Aquarium features 4D holiday movies, special themed exhibits and a Scuba Claus Santa swimming with the fishes.

 Regular hours of operation for the attraction in winter are from 10:00 am until 5:00 pm seven days a week.

-Exceptions include Christmas Eve, New Year’s Eve & New Year’s Day when it’s open from 10:00 am until 4:00 pm, and on Christmas Day when it’s open from 11:00 am until 4:00 pm.
+Exceptions include Christmas Eve, New Year’s Eve & New Year’s Day when the place is open from 10:00 am until 4:00 pm, and on Christmas Day when it’s open from 11:00 am until 4:00 pm.

-The following regular admission rates (excluding taxes) apply during the Christmas season in 2018:
+The following regular admission rates (excluding taxes) applied during the Christmas season in 2019.
+(Note: Prices and hours of operation were subject to change.)

 - Adults: $38